cozy/react-native-bootsplash/README.md

 }
 ```

-## With react-native-bars

-In order to keep fully transparent status and navigation bars on Android once the splash screen is hidden (and control them), this library play nicely with [react-native-bars](https://github.com/zoontek/react-native-bars).
-Check its [README](https://github.com/zoontek/react-native-bars/blob/main/README.md#with-react-native-bootsplash) for more informations.

 ## Testing with Jest

 Testing code which uses this library requires some setup since we need to mock the native methods.